DrK-Lo/lotterhoslabprotocols/conductivityloggers.md

 #### Materials you'll need before going into the field for off-loading data
 1. Glass bottle and 50mL Falcon tube fore water samples
 2. HOBO Waterproof shuttle and correct coupler
-3. Laptop with HOBOWare and USB cord (unless logger was deployed with a launched shuttle and HOBOWare Pro)
-4. Kimwipes
+3. Kimwipes
+4. Wire cutters (to clip zipties)
+5. Zipties- to reattached sensor

-### Off-loading Data
+### Transferring Data to the Shuttle
-1. Retrieve logger
+1. Retrieve logger and **record the time you collected logger**
-2. Make sure logger is completely dry before hooking up to shuttle and coupler
+2. Detach logger from the cinderblock and make sure it's is completely dry before hooking up to shuttle and coupler
 3. Remove rubber cap
 4. Connect logger to shuttle with coupler
-5. Plug into computer
-6. Open HOBOWare
-7. Go to \'Device\' in menu bar and choose \'Readout\'
-8. You should then be prompted with the message:

-\"The logger is currently logging.
-Do you wish to stop before reading out the logger?\"

-9. Choose yes.
-10. Save readout to computer, choosing the appropriate settings
-11. Disconnect logger and replace rubber cap
-12. Relaunch (see \'Deploying\' above)
-13. Record time of deployment
-14. Take water samples
-**When the shuttle is not connected to the computer, make sure the waterproof cap is properly sealed to prevent water from damaging the USB port**
+**Make sure the shuttle cap to the USB port is tightly sealed when in the field to prevent any water damage**
-.
+5. Press coupler level, the yellow \'Transfer\' light should start blinking (if it doesn't, you probably didn't press the lever hard enough)
+6. Once the transfer has completed the \'OK\' light will start blinking, which means it is ready for relaunch
+7. The green light will blink for 15 minutes before relaunching. **If you want to relaunch immediately, press the coupler lever**
+8. The green \'OK\' light should turn off, and the logger has been succesfully relaunched
+9. Place the rubber cap back on the logger and reattach to the PVC pipe
+10. Deploy
+11. Record time of deployment
+12. Take water samples **THIS IS IMPORTANT, as this data will be used to correct deviations for salinity data**

+**You do not do a calibration step before relaunching the salinity loggers like you do for the pH loggers**

+### Offloading the Data
+**You need the HoboWare Pro software to properly offload data from the shuttle.
+You can download the base version then get the license number from the Helmuth Lab (Francis) which you enter by selecting \'Manage License Key\' under Help
+1. Connect shuttle to computer with miniUSB cord.
+You **DO NOT** need to press coupler lever for offloading data from shuttle
+2. Go to Device-> Manage Shuttle
+3. A pane will come up with the device details for the shuttle.
+Any data that has not been offloaded will blink red.
+Select the data you want to offload by clicking the checkmark next to the file and click \'Offload Checked\'
+4. Save by choosing a folder, **change filename** (especially if offloading from the same logger as it defaults to logger name), and click \'Save Checked\'
+5. Once saved, the pane will return to the Files on Shuttle list
+6. Click close and disconnect shuttle from computer

+#### NOTES
+To save space on the shuttle you can click \'Delete Checked\'.
+The shuttle has 63 banks, but I'm not sure the size of these banks, so banks should be deleted after they have been saved and backed-up so the memory does not max out when you go to transfer data again